BravoFacundo/Guardian-of-Friend-Ship---Nerdearla-JAM/README.md

 0 Gravity asteroid defender videogame.
 Made in Unity, C#, for the Nerdearla JAM (1 Week long).

+You can download and play the game on my [itch.io](https://facundo-bravo.itch.io/guardian-of-friend-ship).

 ## Technologies

 Developed using: